-Consultation with all Council Members has taken place to agree the measures.
-A report on the Active Travel Plan went to Cabinet on 13th January 2022 where it was referred to Place Scrutiny on the 7th February 2022.
+Consultation with Council Members has taken place to agree the proposed measures.
+A report on the Active Travel Plan went to Cabinet on 13 January 2022 where it was referred to Place Scrutiny on the 7 February 2022.
 It was resolved with authority be delegated to the Executive Director (Neighbourhoods and Environment), in consultation with the Cabinet Member for Highways, Transport and Parking.
+However, the West Leigh School Street is not being progressed under delegated authority, as this is across two Wards; Leigh and West Leigh - therefore the authority to make the Order after the statutory consultation, must be made by Members at the appropriate Council Meeting/s.